Common Name(s): Brazilian Rosewood, Bahia Rosewood, Jacaranda

 Pricing/Availability: Likely to be very expensive, and from questionable sources.
 Trade of Brazilian Rosewood is highly regulated, and sales are generally limited to reclaimed or pre-existing pieces of lumber.

-Sustainability: This wood species is in CITES Appendix I, and is on the IUCN Red List.
-It is listed as vulnerable due to a population reduction of over 20% in the past three generations, caused by a decline in its natural range, and exploitation.
+Sustainability: Brazilian Rosewood is listed in CITES Appendix I, which is the most restrictive appendix, and also includes finished products made of the wood.
+It is the only species whose listing supersedes the already restrictive genus-wide restriction on all Dalbergia species listed in appendix II.
+It is also listed on the IUCN Red List as vulnerable due to a population reduction of over 20% in the past three generations, caused by a decline in its natural range, and exploitation.

 Common Uses: Veneer, fine furniture, cabinetry, flooring, musical instruments (acoustic guitars, piano cases, etc.), turned objects, and other small wooden specialty items.